zork9/pygame-pyLevelMaker/README.md

 Game level maker software (for pygame-pyZeldaII at github.com)

 . you need tot have python-pygame installed
+	you can install it in Windows by downloading from http://python.org and http://pygame.org (files might need formatting in idle editor

-. run 'python game.py' in this directory to run
+. run 'python game.py' in this directory to run the application or chmod +x game.py

+.
+Filein and Fileout comes and goes into the output.map files in this directory